Oxfam is responding in four countries and urging more international assistance to help people facing severe hunger.

 What Oxfam is doing to prevent extreme hunger

-Oxfam is working with local organizations to reach more than two million people across four countries: Somalia, Kenya, Ethiopia, and in South Sudan, where five years of seasonal flooding has displaced 350,000 people.
+Oxfam is working with local organizations to reach more than 1.3 million people across four countries: Somalia, Kenya, Ethiopia, and in South Sudan, where five years of seasonal flooding has displaced 350,000 people.

 Oxfam is also advocating for governments and others to respond to the immediate crisis with humanitarian assistance, while also investing in programs and services that fight inequality and help people improve their lives over the long term and reduce their vulnerability to climate change.